-- 1. The financial statements, comprising the Statement of Profit or Loss and Other Comprehensive Income, Statement of Financial Position, Statement of Cash Flow, Statement of Changes In Equity, accompanying notes, are in accordance with the Corporation Act 2001 and: - comply with Accounting Standards, which, as stated in accounting policy Note 2 to the financial statements, constitutes compliance with International Financial Reporting Standards (IFRS); and - give a true and fair view of the financial position as at 31 December 2024 and of the performance for the year ended on that date of the company and the Consolidated Entity. - 2.
+- The financial statements, comprising the Consolidated Statement of Profit or Loss and Other Comprehensive Income, Consolidated Statement of Financial Position, Consolidated Statement of Cash Flow, Consolidated Statement of Changes In Equity, accompanying notes, are in accordance with the Corporation Act 2001 and: - comply with Accounting Standards, which, as stated in accounting policy Note 2 to the financial statements, constitutes compliance with International Financial Reporting Standards (IFRS); and - give a true and fair view of the financial position as at 31 December 2019 and of the performance for the year ended on that date of the company and the Consolidated Entity. - 2.
 In the Directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 3.
+The Directors have been given the declarations by the Chief Executive Officer and Chief Financial Officer of the corporation required by Section 295A of the Corporations Act 2001. - 4.
 This declaration is made in accordance with a resolution of the Board of Directors and is signed for and on behalf of the Directors by:

-Vincent Tan Executive Director
+Vincent Tan Director